 Is this holiday for you?

-Before setting off on trek from the village of Karzok, we have 6 days during which we build our acclimatisation ing to the altitude in Ladakh (3500 metres at Leh).
+Before setting off on trek from the village of Karzok, we have several days during which we build our acclimatisation ing to the altitude in Ladakh (3500 metres at Leh).
 During which time we will visit several of the monasteries of the upper Indus Valley and also drive up to the Khardung La.
 Then, after spending 2 nights beside Yaye Tso, we will continue our journey to Tso Morari and Karzok.
 Our trek from here follows good trails, which are used by the nomadic herders and their stock as they move between grazing areas.
-On our approach to the highest passes, we will encounter trackless areas and some potentially rougher underfoot conditions.
+On our approach to the highest pass, the parang La, we will encounter trackless areas and some potentially rougher underfoot conditions.
 This is not a particularly sustained trek and we have allowed plenty of time for resting and acclimatisation.
-However, the generally very high altitude is a significant factor and the numerous passes that we cross on our route will feel quite tough.
+However, the generally very high altitude is a significant factor and will contribute to the challenge of this excellent trekking holiday.